All marketing has challenges – but healthcare marketing challenges are especially complex.

 Hospitals are coming around to the idea they need to differentiate within a digital-driven and consumer-oriented healthcare market.
 However, it could take a lot of education and campaigning before the principals of other healthcare enterprises see the light.
 Budgets reflect that, sadly.

-Earning buy in from senior leadership for enough budget is one of the biggest challenges for marketing teams in healthcare.
+Earning buy-in from senior leadership for enough budget is one of the biggest challenges for marketing teams in healthcare.
 You need to approach your budget for both the short and the long term.

-In the short team, measure your efforts and build reports that you can present to senior leadership proving ROI.
+In the short term, measure your efforts and build reports that you can present to senior leadership proving ROI.
 This way, you can prove that marketing is not just a cost; it's a revenue generator.

 You need a skilled analyst on staff who knows how to make the most of tools like Google Analytics.
 They can attribute revenue to specific campaigns and tactics.